Cooling Solutions

 Photo of immersed servers using single-phase liquid immersion cooling.
 SLIC applications have little to no noise.
 Contact Engineered Fluids for more cooling solutions for your electronics

-Single-phase Fluid Immersion Cooling (SLIC)
+Single-phase Liquid Immersion Cooling for Datacenters

 Electronics are fully immersed in dielectric liquid coolant.
 Cools the server through low pressure circulation of coolant around servers, dumping waste heat using fluid-to-fluid or fluid-to-air heat exchangers.
 Requires coolant infrastructure and can use an open or sealed containment system.